openedx/open-edx-proposals/oeps/processes/oep-0057-core-repositories.rst

     * In addition to the repositories that must be in the Core, a repository *may* be in the Core if:

-      * it is of interest to more than one entity the Open edX community (TODO: this needs better criteria),
+      * it is of interest to more than one entity the Open edX community (TODO: this needs better criteria); and

       * it has assigned `maintainers`_ who strive to: